ibexa/documentation-developer/docs/extending/add_udw_tab.md

 # Add browser tab

 The Universal Discovery Widget (UDW) is a separate React module.
-By default, it contains three tabs: Browse and Bookmarks.
+By default, it contains two tabs: Browse and Bookmarks.

 ![UDW default tabs](img/udw_tabs.png)